Skip to content

 Developing an Example Plugin

 The programming language for plugins is Python, the same as for the ACME CSE itself.
-To create a new plugin, follow the following steps.
+To create a new plugin, follow the steps below.
 We will create a simple example plugin that will log a message when the CSE starts up and shuts down.

 Creating a Plugin Module